Citrix DaaS

 Good to know:

 • A master image might also be known as a clone image, golden image, base VM, or base image.
-Host vendors and cloud service providers may use different terms.
+Host vendors and cloud service providers might use different terms.

 • Ensure that the hypervisor or cloud service has enough processors, memory, and storage to accommodate the number of machines created.